 Visit this totally FREE indoor play space to let your toddler run off his energy near Trianglen (at Blegdamsvej 132).
 An enormous climbing structure — that likely would not pass stringent safety laws in the U.S. — dominates the room.
 Older kids can climb up the sky and descend through the swirly slide.
 Younger toddlers can climb underneath and find plenty to explore.
 Other cool features: a pirate ship, zipline, fireman’s pole, ride-on toys, balls and separate rooms for crafts, dolls, and Legos.

 Again, you will find ample stroller parking, changing tables, and cubbies for your belongings.
 Did I mention it is FREE?
-Tuesday and Thursdays are the days open for the four and under set.
 You’ll probably want to come back again and again.

-We took the 14 bus north toward the coast to Charlottenlund to visit the Denmark’s Akvarium.
+We took the bus toward the coast to visit the Denmark’s Akvarium.
 The Aquarium (Akvarium, get it?
 Just say it out loud) is a short walk from the main road (away from the water).
 Cool features include sea turtles, sharks, and all the characters from Finding Nemo in one tank (for reals!)!
 The petting pool is open after 10:30.

 No need to pack your own food.
 The cafe is decent and we enjoyed hot dogs (polse m/ brod or “sausage with bread”) and cocoa.
 And yes, there is a cloak room with stroller parking and plenty of changing tables in the men’s and women’s restrooms.